 Paul Tavatgis FFIA is a Brisbane-based fundraiser with 20 years’ experience in the not-for-profit and fundraising sector in Australia, starting in 1996 inside a giant candle suit representing Amnesty International on stage in front of 800 high school students.
 Paul has since worked with charities, fundraising agencies and sector organisations with a single goal – to make fundraising as effective and responsible as possible.

 Between 2002 and 2012 Paul helped build Cornucopia Consultancy into one of Australia’s leading face to face agencies, representing Australia’s leading charities in their acquisition of hundreds of thousands of new donors.

 Paul supported more than sixty organisations to create the Public Fundraising Regulatory Association.
 As CEO of the PFRA he represented fundraising to the media and to government at all levels.
 He is now working with the US fundraising sector to build the Professional Face-to-face Fundraising Association.

 As a consultant Paul has worked with more than fifty organisations, building fundraising programs, supporting best practice and finding ways to make it easier for clients to achieve their goals.

-Peter Coleman, Ph.D., has over twelve years’ experience working in the not-for-profit sector.
+Peter Coleman, Ph.D.
+MFIA, is a Melbourne-based fundraiser with over a decade of experience working in the not-for-profit sector.
 Starting out as a face-to-face fundraiser, he eventually became Managing Director of one of Australia’s leading face-to-face and telephone-fundraising consultancies.